 Identifying the Problem Correctly

 Your doctor may order radiographs of your hip in order to determine whether your issue is meralgia paresthetica or another condition.
 It is also possible that your doctor may use electromyography (EMG) to help make the diagnosis.
-EMG records electrical activity when a nerve stimulates a muscle and can be used to identify and diagnosis neuromuscular abnormalities.
+EMG records electrical activity when a nerve stimulates a muscle and can be used to identify and diagnose neuromuscular abnormalities.
 The test requires inserting one or more small needles into a muscle and EMG can distinguish meralgia paresthetica from radiculopathy or pain emanating from the hip.

 Once the issue has been properly diagnosed, corrective measures can be taken.
 If the issue is indeed meralgia paresthetica, nerve release surgery may be the most effective solution if more conservative treatment options have not provided relief.